The-Tech-Margin/dante-text/Readme.md

     make DBNAME=tin PW=dbpassword
     ```

+ 2. If you have modified text in one of the commentaries, you need to regenerate the full text index for the database.
+(If all you did was modify one of the commentary description files, desc.e, then you do not need to reindex.)
+To reindex the database, do the following:
+    ```
+    make DBNAME=tin PW=dbpassword reindex
+    ```

-1. Test the results by browsing to the test website at [https://dante-dev.Dartmouth.EDU](https://dante-dev.Dartmouth.EDU) and searching for the modified piece of commentary text.
+ 3. Test the results by browsing to the test website at [https://dante-dev.Dartmouth.EDU](https://dante-dev.Dartmouth.EDU) and searching for the modified piece of commentary text.

 ### Deploying text updates